jaredbwasserman/web-games/README.md

 1. Make sure only one bullet collision event with enemy
 1. Why are there late arriving events?
 1. Ships immune for the first few seconds of dogfight
+1. Game controls and objective in lobby for each game